2.3 Material Accounting Policies

 h.
 Inventories

-Inventories are valued at the lower of cost or net realisable value.
+Inventories are valued at the lower of cost and net realisable value.

 Costs incurred in bringing each product to its present location and conditions are accounted for as follows:

 (i) Raw materials, Stores and Spares: These are valued at lower of cost and net realisable value.
 However, material and other items held for use in production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
-Cost is determined on weighted average basis.
+Cost is determined on moving average basis.

 (ii) Finished goods and work in progress: These are valued at lower of cost and net realisable value.
 Cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity.
 Cost is determined on weighted average basis.

 (iii) Traded goods: These are valued at lower of cost and net realisable value.
 Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-Cost is determined on weighted average basis.
+Cost is determined on moving average basis.

 i.
 Impairment of Non-Financial Assets

-The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
+The Company assesses at each reporting date, whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
 Non-Financial Assets that suffered impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

 j.
 Retirement and other Employee Benefits